 The pipes in your home or office building react the same way as the temperatures drop outside.
 If there’s any water left inside a pipe, it can freeze and expand, causing the pipe to burst

 Why do Pipes Freeze and Burst in the Winter?

 The ice forming in a pipe does not typically cause it to break right where the ice blockage occurred.
 In this case, when there’s a complete blockage of ice in a pipe, the continued freezing and expansion inside the pipe causes water pressure to increase downstream between the blockage and the closed faucet at the end.
-The increase in water pressure is the actual a cause of a burst pipe, and the burst generally occurs where little or no ice at all has formed.
+The increase in water pressure is the actual cause of a burst pipe, and the burst generally occurs where little or no ice at all has formed.

+are one of the leading causes of property damage when the temperature outside plummets.
 Depending on the climate you reside in, there can be regional differences in the way pipes are installed in homes and office buildings.
 In the northern areas of the country, water pipes are generally located on the inside of the building insulation to help protect them from the winter’s subfreezing temperatures.
 In the milder southern regions, pipes are more likely to be located in unprotected areas outside of the building insulation, making them far more vulnerable during a winter cold spell.

 However, buildings throughout the nation can all be at risk of pipes freezing and bursting when the temperatures outside fall to 20 degrees or below.
 Whenever pipes have the opportunity to come into contact with cold air, whether due to insufficient insulation in areas like the attic and crawl spaces or due to holes and cracks in the siding, it’s possible for pipes to burst.

-Water in pipes freezes when heat in the winter is transferred to subfreezing air, so the best way to keep water in pipes from freezing is to slow or stop this transfer of heat.
+Water in pipes freezes when heat is transferred to subfreezing air in the winter, so the best way to keep water in pipes from freezing is to slow or stop this transfer of heat.
 If possible, keep water pipes from being exposed to subfreezing temperatures by installing them only in heated spaces and out of attics, crawl spaces and vulnerable outside walls.
-Of course, in an existing structure, what’s done is done.
-However, there are some steps you can take to help prevent pipes from freezing and bursting:
+Of course, in an existing structure, it's often too late to implement these preventive measures.

 Add more insulation

 When it comes to preventing pipes from freezing, the more insulation the better.
-If you can access them, any vulnerable pipes can be fitted with insulation sleeves or wrapping to help slow the heat transfer.
+If you can access them, any vulnerable pipes can be fitted with insulation sleeves or wrapped to help slow the heat transfer.
 Your local hardware store should carry a variety of materials, like foam rubber, fiberglass sleeves or even pipe sleeves with extra-thick insulation to provide the added protection needed.

 Seal up cracks and holes